 GDPR for IT contractors: how to update your data practices

-Over the last two years, since the General Data Protection Regulation was adopted, and certainly in the last six months as we fast-approach the implementation deadline of May 25th 2018, it has become almost impossible for any of us to avoid these infamous 4 letters ‘GDPR,’ writes Charlotte Gerrish, founding partner at Gerrish Legal.
+Over the last couple of years, since the General Data Protection Regulation was adopted, it has become almost impossible for any of us to avoid these infamous 4 letters ‘GDPR,’ writes Charlotte Gerrish, founding partner at Gerrish Legal.

 So what is the GDPR exactly?

 As a quick reminder, the GDPR is a European law initiative which harmonises the rules relating to the processing of personal data across all member states of the European Union, meaning that we will all be acting on a level playing field.
 Even in light of Brexit, Britain is still concerned by the GDPR as the Queen (in her Speech last summer) confirmed that the UK would still be adhering to the GDPR and the data protection principles contained in it.

 The GDPR applies to any entity processing “personal data”.
 For the purposes of the GDPR, personal data includes:

 “any information relating to an identified or identifiable natural person who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person”.

 In an IT context, the specific reference to online identifier is likely to include meta data, tracking or localisation as well as cookies or other web-based analytics.

 The GDPR also states that the rules apply to entities established within the EU (even if processing takes place outside of the EU, for example on cloud storage based in India, or on servers based in the US), and also applies to entities established outside of the EU provided that they offer goods or services to individuals based in the EU.

 What are the changes?